What is Misophonia?

 What Help Do We Offer?

 Our clinic provides diagnostic help for those who suffer from Misophonia.
-We test hearing, assess degree of impairment, review medical records for any causative factors, include family and significant others in counseling and
+We test hearing, assess degree of impairment, review medical records for any causative factors, include family and significant others in counseling and conversation as well as planning for audiological help options.
+We coordinate with psychotherapists and psychologists in our clinic as well.

 The most popular tool available from audiologists for Misophonia is educational counseling combined with auditory therapies.
 The most popular auditory therapy is the use of sound-generating devices, hearing aid sized units that produce a variety of noises and sounds to help mask out or block out intruding sounds.